Joan & Edgar Booth TheatreMore Like This

 Not only do performances take place here.
-Classes are taught in the state-of-the-art facility by professors who are experts in the field.
+Classes are taught in state-of-the-art facilities by professors who are experts in the field.
 Students are sketching and bringing their costume designs to life in the Costume Shop.
-Others are building and painting sets and props throughout the Paint Shop and Scene Shop, transporting them to the stage.
+Others are building and painting sets and props in the Paint Shop and Scene Shop.

 The best part about Booth Theatre?
-No production looks the same, making each performance a unique experience for both the students and the audience.
+No production looks the same, making each performance a unique experience for the cast and crew, and the audience.

 Setting the Stage for Sustainability